elonen/clapshot/README.md

 ## Development status

-Clapshot is usable but not very polished or feature rich.
-It was started and is currently being maintained / developed for a specific project, so releases for the general public and generic use are not a priority.
+Clapshot was started and is currently being maintained / developed for a specific project, so features/releases for generic use may not always be a priority.

 That said, feel free to try if it fits your use case and to contribute in development.

+For pull requests that introduce significant new code or other materials, please add your name and contribution year to the copyright notices.

-## License
+## License and copyrights

-Clapshot is licensed under GPL v3, Copyright 2022, 2023 by Jarno Elonen
+Clapshot is licensed under GPL v3
+Copyright 2022, 2023 by Jarno Elonen